JELH8980/Quadcopter-Physical/README.md

-This GitHub Repository collects links as well as the report for a project condtuced during spring 2023.
+This GitHub Repository collects links as well as the report for a project conducted during spring 2023.
 The focus was to design a quadcopter that targeted weakness of a prior version which was constructed during the earlier spring that same year as part of a Bachelor Project.
 -----------------------------------------------------------------------------------------
 Available here is: